victorca25/traiNNer/README.md

 Models that were trained using the same pretrained model or are derivates of the same pretrained model are able to be interpolated to combine the properties of both.
 The original author demostrated this by interpolating the PSNR pretrained model (which is not perceptually good, but results in smooth images) with the ESRGAN resulting models that have more details but sometimes is excessive to control a balance in the resulting images, instead of interpolating the resulting images from both models, giving much better results.

-The authors continued exploring the capabilities of linearly interpolating models in their new work "DNI" (CVPR19): [Deep Network Interpolation for Continuous Imagery Effect Transition](https://xinntao.github.io/projects/DNI) with very interesting results and examples.
-The script for interpolation can be found in the [net_interp.py](https://github.com/victorca25/BasicSR/blob/master/codes/scripts/net_interp.py) file, but a new version with more options will be commited at a later time.
+The authors continued exploring the capabilities of linearly interpolating models in "DNI": [Deep Network Interpolation for Continuous Imagery Effect Transition](https://xinntao.github.io/projects/DNI) (CVPR19) with very interesting results and examples.
+The script for interpolation can be found in the [net_interp.py](https://github.com/victorca25/BasicSR/blob/master/codes/scripts/net_interp.py) file.
 This is an alternative to create new models without additional training and also to create pretrained models for easier fine tuning.

 <p align="center">
    <img src="https://camo.githubusercontent.com/913baa366ba395595a9638ab6282a9cbb088ab98/68747470733a2f2f78696e6e74616f2e6769746875622e696f2f70726f6a656374732f444e495f7372632f7465617365722e6a7067" height="300">